connor-belk/url-shortener/README.md

 [ ] Create API Endpoints: Build API routes in Next.js for shortening and redirecting URLs.
 [ ] Implement Redirect Logic: Redirect users to original URLs based on short URLs.
 [ ] Error Handling: Handle invalid URLs and server errors gracefully.
-[ ] Deploy the Application: Deploy the Next.js app to a hosting platform like Vercel or Netlify.